About the Program

 - 6 Units Selected from the Following Courses:

-- Complete the American Institutions requirement
+- Complete the American Institutions Graduation Requirement

 - The American Institutions requirement is designed to demonstrate that students have an understanding of American history, the United States Constitution, and California state and local government.